 For “Tech Neck”

-“Looking down at your phone, tablet or e-reader puts up to 30 pounds of pressure on the spine,” says bodywork expert Lauren Roxburgh, author of Taller, Slimmer, Younger.
+“Looking down at your phone, tablet or e-reader puts up to 30 pounds of pressure on the spine,” says Lauren Roxburgh, fascia and alignment body expert and author of The Power Source.
 “This weakens connective tissue along the neckline, causing skin under the chin to sag.”

 Prevent It: Sit up tall, align your ears with your shoulders and hold your screen at eye level.
 If you can, rest your elbows on a table.
 On a couch?
 Set a pillow on your lap and rest them there.
 As you read, gently push down into your elbows—this ensures better posture.